stefanintech/NewStefanTaitanoWebsite/content/projects/ui_buildalong_2024/index.md

 draft: false
 cover:
     image: https://placecats.com/300/200
-    alt: "Not a project but a kitten"
+    alt: "Not a project but it is coming soon"
-    caption: "Not a project but a kitten"
+    caption: "Not a project but it is coming soon"
     hidden: false
     hiddenInSingle: false
-summary: "Not a project but a kitten"
+summary: "Not a project but it is coming soon"
 ShowReadingTime: false
-tags: ["Kitten"]
+tags: ["UI Builder", "ServiceNow", "Project"]
 ---

 ## Lessons Learned 💭